tensorflow/mlir/g3doc/Tutorials/Toy/Ch-5.md

 Before diving into the result of our lowering, this is a good time to discuss potential design considerations when it comes to partial lowering.
-In our lowering, we transform from a value-type, TensorType, to an allocated (buffer-like) type, MemRefType.
+In our lowering, we transform from a value-type, TensorType, to an allocated (buffer-like) type, RankedMemRefType.
 However, given that we do not lower the `toy.print` operation, we need to temporarily bridge these two worlds.
 There are many ways to go about this, each with their own tradeoffs: